Jonathan David

-Jonathan Christian David (born January 14, 2000) is a professional soccer player who plays as a forward for club Juventus.
-Born in the United States, he plays for the Canada national team.
+Jonathan Christian David (born January 14, 2000), is a professional soccer player who plays as a forward for club Atlético Madrid, on loan from club Juventus, and the Canada national team.

-Born in Brooklyn, United States, David moved to his parents' country of Haiti when he was still a baby, and immigrated to Ottawa, Canada at the age of six.
+Born in the United States, David moved with his family to his parents' home country of Haiti as a baby and immigrated to Ottawa, Canada at the age of six.
 Raised in the Franco-Ontarian community of East Ottawa, he played for several local youth clubs before moving to Belgium in 2018, where he recorded his professional debut for Gent.
-After two seasons at Gent, David joined French side Lille for a reported €30 million, making him the most expensive Canadian transfer to date, and the first Canadian to play in France.
-He went on to win the 2020–21 Ligue 1 title in his debut season before leaving in 2025 as the club's third all-time top goalscorer.
+After two seasons at Gent, David joined French side Lille for a reported €30 million, making him the most expensive Canadian transfer to date, the most expensive signing in Lille's history, and the first Canadian to play in France.
+He won the 2020–21 Ligue 1 title in his debut season before leaving in 2025 as the club's all-time leading goalscorer of the 21st century, third all-time top goalscorer, and all-time leading goalscorer in European competitions.

 Having made his debut for Canada in September 2018, he became his country's all time top goalscorer in November 2024.
-In 2019, David was named the male Canada Soccer Player of the Year.
+In 2025, David was named the 2024–25 CONCACAF Men's Player of the Year.
+He was also named the Canada Soccer Men's Player of the Year in 2019, 2024, and 2025.

 Early life

-David was born in New York City to Haitian parents.
+David was born in Brooklyn, New York, to Haitian parents.
 The family moved to Port-au-Prince when he was three months old.
 In 2006, they emigrated from Haiti to Canada and settled in Ottawa.
 David attended the Francophone public school École secondaire publique Louis-Riel.
 He cites this as a reason for his success, saying: "It helped to always have the ball at my feet when I was at Louis Riel."

-David began playing organized soccer at age ten with Ottawa club Gloucester Dragons SA.
+David began playing organized soccer at age ten with Ottawa club Gloucester Dragons SC.
 A year later, he joined Ottawa Gloucester SC, where he played for the club's Hornets team until 2015.
 In 2016, he joined Ottawa Internationals SC.
 Growing up, David watched European soccer but not Major League Soccer, as he had no desire to play professionally in North America.
 Instead, he was singularly focused on playing professionally in Europe.
-He credits youth coach Hanny El-Magraby with being an early mentor and father figure, who helped him achieve his dream of playing professional soccer in Europe.
 Before signing with Gent, David had trials at FC Salzburg and VfB Stuttgart, but was rejected by both.